A veteran world languages teacher shares her go-to icebreaker activities.

 “I sit on the couch when I watch television.”

 This can easily be differentiated for different levels.
 For lower levels, you can provide a list of boring statements about people for them to select from and survey their classmates.

-This activity is fun for writing or speaking and can take on many different forms.
+This activity is fun for writing or speaking and can take many different forms.
 You could even use it in conjunction with Plain Ole Me.